sergiomrebelo/ldc-repository-example/README.md

 🤔 **Optional**

-More detailed overview of your project..
+More detailed overview of your project.
 Explain what it does, the motivation, and any relevant background information.

 If necessary, you can briefly mention the current [milestone](https://github.com/sergiomrebelo/ldc-repository-example/milestones) and its significance.